Josefinekihlstrom/LauraDay/TESTING.md

     - Type in search word 'beautiful' and click on the search icon to see that it links to the product page displaying products that contains the word 'beautiful' in the product description.
 - Click on the My Account icon to see that the dropdown works displaying the following content:
     - *(If logged in as superuser)*
-        - Product Management - Click on the Product Management to see that it links to the 'Add Product' page.
+        - Product Management - Click on it to see that it links to the 'Add Product' page.
-        - My Profile - Click on the My Profile to see that it links to the 'Profile' page.
+        - My Profile - Click on it to see that it links to the 'Profile' page.
-        - Logout - Click on the Logout to see that it links to the 'Log Out' page.
+        - Logout - Click on it to see that it links to the 'Log Out' page.
     - *(If not logged in)*
-        - Sign Up - Click on the Sign Up to see that it links to the sign up page.
+        - Sign Up - Click on it to see that it links to the sign up page.
-        - Log In - Click on the Log In to see that it links to the 'Log In' page.
+        - Log In - Click on it to see that it links to the 'Log In' page.
     - *(If logged in as regular user)*
-        - My Profile - Click on the My Profile to see that it links to the 'Profile' page.
+        - My Profile - Click on it to see that it links to the 'Profile' page.
-        - Logout - Click on the Logout to see that it links to the 'Log Out' page.
+        - Logout - Click on it to see that it links to the 'Log Out' page.
 - Click on the Shopping bag icon to see that it links to the 'Bag' page.